-MPH – Applications for the January 2018 MPH intake are now open.
+MPH – Applications for the January 2018 MPH intake are now CLOSED.

-PGDip – Applications for the February 2018 PGDip intake are now open.
+PGDip – Applications for the February 2018 PGDip intake are now CLOSED.

-Inform us of your interest in applying for a scholarship using the Registration of Interest form below, and specifying which course you are interested in.
+Inform us of your interest in applying for a scholarship for the 2019 intakes using the Registration of Interest form below, and specifying which course you are interested in.

 If you require further information on the application procedure or entry requirements for the Masters and Postgraduate Diploma programmes at the University of Cape Town, please contact